Friendship and Brain Health: Cultivating Lifelong Cognitive Benefits

 Pet companionship impact is another noteworthy aspect of social engagement.

-Interactions with pets have been shown to decrease feelings of loneliness, enhance mood, lower blood , and even improve memory recognition.
+Interactions with pets have been shown to decrease feelings of loneliness, enhance mood, lower , and even improve memory recognition.

 Fostering strong social bonds enriches our lives emotionally and significantly contributes to preserving our cognitive vitality as we age.